enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 ..
 [16]  In Traits, a Button and an Event are essentially the same thing, except that Buttons are automatically associated with button editors.

 ..
-[17]  Traits UI makes minor modifications to the name, capitalizing the first letter and replacing underscores with spaces, as in the case of a default Item label (see :ref:`the-view-object`).
+[17]  TraitsUI makes minor modifications to the name, capitalizing the first letter and replacing underscores with spaces, as in the case of a default Item label (see :ref:`the-view-object`).